Lake Tahoe, the Sierra Nevada alpine lake that straddles the borders of California and Nevada, makes for a great visit in the fall.

 The males turn a brighter shade of red, and develop a hump in the back and a hooked jaw.

 The female digs a nest with her tail and lays the eggs.
 She dies a couple of days later.

 The male protects the newly laid eggs for a couple of weeks and then dies.

 It was fascinating to get information about this cycle of life from the interpretive exhibits at the Visitor Center and then watch the fish in the creek.

 Tip: If you go early in the morning, you may see black bears feasting on the fish in anticipation of winter.
-I was not too keen on a close encounter with a bear with nobody else around, so we went later in the morning.

 Tip: If the Stream Profile Chamber on the Rainbow Trail is open, don’t pass up the opportunity to see the happenings underwater from a panel of aquarium-like windows.
 Park rangers will be able to tell you where to find it.